JulianCoetzee/CamagruV2/README.md

   * MySQL

 ## Install and Run
-  1. Insure that your XAMP or MAMP server is successfully installed.
+  1. Insure that your XAMP server is successfully installed.
   2. Clone this repo inside the htdocs file of your server.
   3. Add your DB credentials to config/ .php files where required.
   4. Initiate by navigating to localhost:8080/CamagruV2/config/setup.php (be sure to use the port defined during your server installation).